What is this thing called The Marketing Bit?

 Conversation at a local Chamber meeting.

 Response: Ohhhhh, you do the marketing bit.

 Yes, I do the “marketing bit”.
-More accurately, with this site, I attempt to feed the open minds of retailers, independent agents, soloprenuers and all types of small business owners about HOW they can do their own marketing bit.
+More accurately, with this site, I attempt to feed the open minds of sales and service professionals, retailers, solo-prenuers and all types of small business owners about HOW they can do their own marketing bit.

 Let’s dispel some marketing myths.